Latissimus dorsi muscle

-All fibers together attach at the crest of the lesser tubercle of the humerus (and some times also on the intertubercular sulcus) – between the pectoralis major and teres major.
-During its' course, the fibers turn spirally around the teres major (torsion) so that the lower part of the latissimus dorsi inserts proximally at the humerus and the upper part more distally.
+All fibers together attach to the floor of the intertubercular sulcus of the humerus between the pectoralis major and teres major.
+During its course, the fibers turn spirally around the teres major (torsion) so that the lower part of the latissimus dorsi inserts proximally at the humerus and the upper part more distally.
 The innervation is carried by the thoracodorsal nerve (C6-C8), a branch of the brachial plexus.

 The latissimus dorsi supports various different movements of the shoulder.
 Due to the crossing over of the muscle fibers at the insertion point, the muscle's contraction leads to an inward rotation of the humerus.
 Moreover it pulls the humerus towards the trunk (adduction) and behind (retroversion).
 This motion is most powerful in a previously elevated arm whereby the torsion is relieved and the muscle maximally stretched (e.g. wood chopping).
 Owing to the three movements at the shoulder joint, the latissimus dorsi is referred to as one of the swimming muscles of the human body.

 When the humerus is fixed, the contraction of the latissimus dorsi leads to two different movements of the trunk.
 On one hand, it is elevated which is particularly effective during climbing and pull-ups.
 On the other hand, the trunk is moved anteriorly, e.g. useful during cross-country skiing.